Fire sprinkler: History

 In 1812, British inventor Sir William Congreve patented a manual sprinkler system using perforated pipes along the ceiling.
 When someone noticed a fire, a valve outside the building could be opened to send water through the pipes.
 It was not until a short time later that, as a result of a large furniture factory that repeatedly burned down, Hiram Stevens Maxim was consulted on how to prevent a recurrence and invented the first automatic fire sprinkler.
 It would douse the areas that were on fire and report the fire to the fire station.
 Maxim was unable to sell the idea elsewhere, though when the patent expired, the idea was used.

-Henry S. Parmelee of New Haven, Connecticut, created and installed the first automatic fire sprinkler system in 1874, using solder that melted in a fire to unplug holes in the otherwise sealed water pipes.
+In 1872, Thomas J. Martin was awarded a patent for improvement to the fire extinguisher which involved the use of pipes to carry water upwards and valves in the ceiling acting as sprinklers to extinguish fires in buildings.
+In 1874, Henry S. Parmalee of New Haven, Connecticut, created and installed the first automatic fire sprinkler system, using solder that melted in a fire to unplug holes in the otherwise sealed water pipes.
 He was the president of Mathusek Piano Works, and invented his sprinkler system in response to exorbitantly high insurance rates.
 Parmelee patented his idea and had great success with it in the U.S., calling his invention the "automatic fire extinguisher".
 He then traveled to Europe to demonstrate his method to stop a building fire before total destruction.

 Parmelee's invention did not get as much attention as he had planned, as most people could not afford to install a sprinkler system.
 Once he realized this, he turned his efforts to educating insurance companies about his system.
 He explained that the sprinkler system would reduce the loss ratio, and thus save money for the insurance companies.
 He knew that he could never succeed in obtaining contracts from the business owners to install his system unless he could ensure for them a reasonable return in the form of reduced premiums.